mluau/scheduler/README.md

 ## caveats

-the scheduler yields infinitely if using tokio's runtime without the multi_thread flavor
+The scheduler yields infinitely when using tokio's runtime without the multi_thread flavor

 ## credits